wreckitpumas/Muni-ID-Walkthrough/README.md

 - **Combined lost/stolen/damaged:** Single sub-scenario merges what were previously two separate options.
 - **Address change path:** Shorter 6-step path.
 If the user no longer has their old ID, they are automatically redirected to the full replacement path.
 - **Full public records legal text:** The expandable legal notice contains the full official text (in English) for all five languages.
+- **"I don't have any" inline warnings:** If a user has no qualifying identity (Stage 2) or residency documents, selecting the "I don't have any of the following items" radio immediately shows an inline guidance panel and blocks Next.
+Forward navigation is blocked, not redirected.
+- **AI disclosure notice:** A small translated notice at the bottom of every page discloses that AI tools were used in development and that non-English translations may contain inaccuracies.

 ---